vishal-k25/Retail_Blockchain/README.txt

-A smart contract written in solidity for a retail application on EVM.
+A smart contract written in solidity for buying and selling of products on ethereum blockchain.